paazmaya/WP-Member-Register/readme.txt

 * Tablefilter at client side for finding the data faster (picnet.table.filter.min.js)
 * More efficient use of helper functions
 * Nicer and more human readable headings for table columns
+* Installation hook up to date, including the country data

 = 0.5.5 =
 * Released 23 September 2011